 On January 13, 2017, more than thirty years after his conviction, the Supreme Court of the United States granted cert to longtime SCHR client, James McWilliams.

 Mr. McWilliams has been on Alabama’s death row since 1986.
-The Court will hear his case and decide the question of whether when the Court held in Ake v.
+The Court heard his case on April 24, 2017, and will decide the question of whether when the Court held in Ake v.
 Oklahoma that an indigent defendant is entitled to meaningful expert assistance for the “evaluation, preparation, and presentation of the defense,” it clearly established that the expert should be independent of the prosecution.

 Brief of Petitioner James McWilliams

 James McWilliams’s Petition for a Writ of Certiorari

 Alabama’s Brief in Opposition to a Writ of Certiorari

 James McWilliams’s Reply to Brief in Opposition to a Writ of Certiorari

 Amicus Brief in Support of Petitioner from the National Association of Criminal Defense Lawyers, the National Association for Public Defense, National Legal Aid and Defender Association, and Twenty-Three Capital Attorneys and Investigators